cjohnson74/AWS-Deep-Thoughts/README.md

 - I used the following npm packages in this course:

     - [aws-sdk](https://www.npmjs.com/package/aws-sdk) is the official AWS software development kit (SDK) for JavaScript.
-Available for browsers, mobile devices, or Node.js back ends, this package will allow your Node.js application to interface with AWS.
+Available for browsers, mobile devices, or Node.js back ends, this package allowed my Node.js application to interface with AWS.

     - [multer](https://www.npmjs.com/package/multer) is a Node.js middleware for handling file uploads.
-In this project, you’ll use it as a container for image files until they’re ready to be uploaded to an S3 bucket.
+In this project, I used it as a container for image files until they were ready to be uploaded to an S3 bucket.

     - [uuid](https://www.npmjs.com/package/uuid) stands for universally unique identifier.
 This package generates random alphanumeric strings that can serve as unique identifiers.
-You’ll use this package to generate identifiers for your S3 bucket and for your application’s images.
+I used this package to generate identifiers for my S3 bucket and for my application’s images.

-    - [pm2](https://www.npmjs.com/package/pm2) is a Node.js production process manager that helps you manage your web application—and keep it live online.
-You’ll use this package to keep your application running even after you’ve logged out of the server on EC2.
+    - [pm2](https://www.npmjs.com/package/pm2) is a Node.js production process manager that helped me manage my web application—and keep it live online.
+I used this package to keep my application running even after logging out of the server on EC2.

 - [nginx](https://www.nginx.com/), sometimes stylized as NGINX or NginX, is a free and open-source web server that can also serve as a reverse proxy, load balancer, mail proxy, or HTTP cache.
-You’ll use it as an application server to expose the EC2 instance to the internet.
+I used it as an application server to expose the EC2 instance to the internet.